 Would you agree with the hunt, point and retrieve gundog rankings?

-You may or may not agree with Rory’s list but he certainly has a great deal of field experience of all the breeds.
 It is significant that Rory’s number one, the GWP, is the most popular working gundog in Germany and his runner up, the Brittany, the most popular in France.

 This article was first published in 2017 and has been updated.